Things to do in Lucerne, Switzerland

 From Lucerne to Pilatus: There are two ways to get up to Pilatus, and your best way depends on the season.
 To go to Mount Pilatus from Lucerne in Summer, you can take a train or boat to Alpnachstad.
 From there, the steepest cogwheel train in the world will take you up between May and November.

 In Winter, you would need to go to the town Kriens, where 2 different cable cars will take you up.
-Kriens can be reached by bus from Lucerne (bus 1 from the station) More information on how to get to mount Pilatus: https://www.pilatus.ch/en/inform/arrival-and-location-plan
+You can reach Kriens by bus from Lucerne (bus 1 from the station).
+More information on how to get to mount Pilatus: https://www.pilatus.ch/en/inform/arrival-and-location-plan

 Chateau Gütsch and the view over Lake Lucerne

 You can see the castle Chateau Gütsch from the center of Lucerne.
 It is located up on a hill overlooking the city and the lake.
-The castle, which is a hotel, and has a restaurant and bar, is a beautiful spot to have a drink while enjoying the view. (however, current measures did not allow us to enjoy that, as at the moment, it is only accessible to hotel guests).
+The castle, which is a hotel, and has a restaurant and bar, is a beautiful spot to have a drink while enjoying the view.
 A funicular takes you up to Chateau Gütsch from the Baselstrasse in Central Lucerne.

 Best Place to Stay in Lucerne